 If disoriented hatchlings are found away from the sea, do not put them back in the sea.
 Call AMITW 941 778 5638 or local law enforcement.

 Pick up litter, fill in holes and never leave furniture or debris lying on the beach.
+As a result, this will make the beaches more enjoyable for everyone.
 Adopt-a-Hatchling or Adopt-a-Nest through IslandTurtles.com to help raise awareness.

 Meet Kacey Varga – Revenue Manager for Island Real Estate Vacations.
 Kacey is a native of Bradenton, FL – just across the bridge from Anna Maria Island – and is an expert on all our area has to offer for visitors to our piece of paradise.